Home > Health Insurance Marketplace > Hawaii Heath Insurance Marketplace

 How can I find affordable health insurance in Hawaii?

-Hawaii’s uninsured rate has long been lower than the national average, due in large part to the state’s Prepaid Health Care Law, which has been in effect for nearly half a century.
-Under this law, Hawaii’s employers must provide coverage to employees who work at least 20 hours per week, and the employee’s portion of the premiums can’t be more than 1.5% of their gross wages.10 So employer-sponsored health coverage is more accessible in Hawaii than it is in most of the rest of the country.
+Under this law, Hawaii’s employers must provide coverage to employees who work at least 20 hours per week, and the employee’s portion of the premiums can’t be more than 1.5% of their gross wages.
+So employer-sponsored health coverage is more accessible in Hawaii than it is in most of the rest of the country.

-(A note about small group health insurance: Hawaii was the first state to receive approval for a 1332 waiver, which allowed Hawaii to no longer have a SHOP exchange.11 Small businesses in Hawaii purchase small group health plans directly from the insurers that sell these plans.)
+(A note about small group health insurance: Hawaii was the first state to receive approval for a 1332 waiver, which allowed Hawaii to no longer have a SHOP exchange.9 Small businesses in Hawaii purchase small group health plans directly from the insurers that sell these plans.)

 But for those who aren’t eligible for an employer’s health plan or Medicare, coverage is available through the Marketplace (HealthCare.gov) or Med-QUEST (Medicaid/CHIP).